ARTICLE I: NAME

 Section 1.
 The officers of the corporation shall be the president, the president-elect, the vice president for member training, the vice president for member support, the secretary and the treasurer.
 All officers are voting members of the board of directors.
 They shall be adviser members of CMA for the amount of time specified for their position and have been adviser media advisers at the time of nomination, election and entire period of service, a fact that must be verified.

 Section 2.
-The president-elect and two vice presidents shall be elected by the membership at large to serve two-year terms beginning in odd-numbered years.
-They may not succeed themselves.
-The president-elect succeeds to the position of president.
+The president-elect shall be elected by the membership at large to serve a one-year term in odd-numbered years.
+The two vice presidents shall be elected by the membership at large to serve two-year terms beginning in odd-numbered years.
+The president-elect and vice presidents may not succeed themselves.
+The president-elect succeeds to the position of president to serve a one-year term in even-numbered years.
+The president may not succeed themselves.
 To qualify for president-elect, candidates must have been adviser members for five years.
 Vice presidential candidates must have been adviser members for three years.

 Section 4.
 All officers will assume their duties upon taking an oath of office during an announced installation ceremony by Nov.
 15, except in emergency situations as declared by the board of directors.